Gerard Way: 2001–present: Television

 In 2001, Way co-created a cartoon with Joe Boyle called The Breakfast Monkey.
 They pitched it to Cartoon Network, but the network declined to pick up the concept on the grounds that it was too similar to the existing property Aqua Teen Hunger Force.

 In 2013, Way made his television directorial debut on The Hub original series The Aquabats!
 Super Show!, co-directing and co-writing the season two finale "The AntiBats!" with series co-creators Christian Jacobs and Jason deVilliers.
 Additionally, Way's brother Mikey appears in the episode, playing the lead singer of a fictional death metal band called Asthma.
 The following year, Way, as part of the show's writing team, was nominated for a Daytime Emmy Award for "Outstanding Writing in a Children's Series".

 In 2018, the character Peni Parker who he co-created appeared in Spider-Man: Into the Spider-Verse.

 Way served as co-executive producer on the television series adaptation of The Umbrella Academy for its entire run from 2019 to 2024.

 Artistry

 Some have suggested Way's name to be synonymous with the emo genre.
 According to Alternative Press Magazine, "When people think of emo, the My Chemical Romance frontman usually comes to the front of mind. [...]
 Way’s vocals ripple with emotional intensity and passion, leaning into darkness as much as hope."
-Vocally, Way was influenced by Queen and britpop music.
 Way's lyrics incorporate a narrative format.
 His live performances have been described as "theatrical [and] soul-baring."
 Andrew Sacher of BrooklynVegan said "My Chem were really just more suited for arenas than basements in the first place.
 Gerard Way’s theatrical star power is undeniable; he was meant to share it with the world."
+According to Ilana Kaplan of Alternative Press: "Gerard Way channels Freddie Mercury with his theatrical pop-punk vocals, which make each of his songs feel epic."
+She also stated that Way "uses that power to make choruses haunting [and] creepy."

+One of Way's earliest musical influences was David Bowie.
+Later, he was influenced by British rock band Queen, as well as various Britpop bands such as Blur, Lush, Suede, Pulp, Oasis and Supergrass.
+He was also strongly influenced by female-fronted Britpop artists such as Elastica, Sleeper and Echobelly.